Marquette University Post-Master’s Nursing Certificates and Programs

 - An active, unrestricted RN license issued by the state of Wisconsin

 Advanced Nursing Programs

-Marquette University also offers MSN graduates a way to continue advancing their nursing education with a Doctoral in Nursing program (DNP) or a Doctor of Philosophy program (Ph.D.).
+Marquette University also offers MSN graduates a way to continue advancing their nursing education with a Doctor of Nursing Practice program (DNP) or a Doctor of Philosophy program (Ph.D.).

-- The Ph.D. program prepares nurse-scientists as teacher/scholar with an emphasis on nursing knowledge development in a substantive research area of science aimed to improve health and health care.
+- The Ph.D. program prepares nurse-scientists as teachers or scholars, with an emphasis on nursing knowledge development in a substantive research area of science aimed at the improvement of health and health care.